jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## User Administration

 There are a series of commands that can be used to change or augment the owner, group, or permission of a file.
-To execute these commands you will need to have administrator privillege.
+To execute these commands you will need to have administrator privilege.
 The nature of the user commands allow you to do three operations.
 The commands are: useradd, userdel, and usermod.

 ### useradd